Introduction to Dollies View All Products

 Imagine a 3 legged chair; when it's placed on uneven ground, the chair will not rock.

-Once your load is on three roller dollies, you can travel over uneven surfaces and not worry about the machine skates slipping - even under pulling and tugging action.
+Once your load is on three machine skates, you can travel over uneven surfaces and not worry about the machine skates slipping - even under pulling and tugging action.
 This is why we recommend using a 3-point dolly support.

-Our standard machine skate configurations consist of 3 roller skates in order to provide support on 3 points.
+Our standard machine skate configurations consist of 3 machine skates in order to provide support on 3 points.
 This configuration is the most versatile and the safest.

 However, not every application allows for a 3-point support, such as loads with C-channels, U-channels or an uneven distribution of weight.
-That is why our dollies are interchangeable.
+That is why our machine skates are interchangeable.
 You can mix and match our machine skates to any configuration, depending on your heavy load moving application.

 Remember that the weight of the load should be divided between the front and the back end on longer loads.
 If a load is 20 tons total, then the front would weigh 10 tons and the back would weigh 10 tons.